Reflecting Realities - Ethnic Diversity in UK Children’s Books

 - 26% of the non-fiction submissions were aimed at an ‘Early Years’ audience

 We have secured funding to continue this work and intend to produce a second report detailing our analysis of the publishing output of 2018.
-The criteria for submissions is outlined in the tab on the left and the deadline for publisher submissions is 25th January 2019.
+The criteria for submissions is outlined in the tab on the left and the deadline for publisher submissions was 25th January 2019.

 Illustrations © Holly Sterling and reproduced with her kind permission.